-The Housing Stabilization Case Manager will work under the supervision of UESF’s Family Stabilization Director.
+The Family Empowerment Case Manager will work under the supervision of UESF’s Family Empowerment Director.
 The Case Manager will guide low income housing challenged families through the housing stability process, connecting them to resources and providing direct assistance as needed, with the goal of stabilizing housing for families who are literally homeless and those who are in danger of losing their homes.

-The Housing Stabilization Case Manager will be detailed-oriented and organized, possess client engagement and motivational skills, be comfortable using MS Office and data entry systems including Salesforce, have a strong aptitude for learning, and have excellent verbal and written communication skills.
+The Family Empowerment Case Manager will be detailed-oriented and organized, possess client engagement and motivational skills, be comfortable using MS Office and data entry systems including Salesforce, have a strong aptitude for learning, and have excellent verbal and written communication skills.

 Provide Housing Stabilization services including, but not limited to: